 - inhaled bronchodilators or corticosteroids for asthma or COPD

-- medications like proton pump inhibitors for GERD
+- medications such as proton pump inhibitors for GERD

 - a different type of blood pressure medication to replace ACE inhibitors

-Some medications, such as benzonatate, may also be used to reduce the coughing reflex.
+Some medications, such as benzonatate, may also be used to reduce your coughing reflex.

 A wide variety of factors can cause a cough.
-Some examples include environmental irritants, respiratory infections, or chronic conditions like asthma or COPD.
+Some examples include environmental irritants, respiratory infections, or chronic conditions such as asthma or COPD.

 A cough is also a common symptom of COVID-19.

 At-home care can often ease a cough.
-However, sometimes a cough needs to be evaluated by a doctor.
+But sometimes a cough needs to be tested by a healthcare professional.

-Call your doctor if your cough lasts longer than 3 weeks or if it’s accompanied by symptoms like:
+Call a doctor if your cough lasts longer than 3 weeks or if it’s accompanied by symptoms such as:

 - discolored mucus